Cheukting/py03_101/README.md

 Do you think it still works?
 Let's try it now.

 Before we move on to the next exercise, let's add one more thing.
-What if I want the default value if the name of the conference not provided to be "the conference"?
+What if I want the default value when the name of the conference not provided to be "the conference"?
 We can use function signatures to do so:

 ```
 /// Take a name and say hello